corda/cdl-example/README.md

 ## Generic functionality moved to ContractUtils

-To aid simplicity and support standardised mechanics for the verification, the implementation has been split between:
+To support standardised mechanics for each sub-verification, the implementation has been split between:

 - Verify/ sub-verify functions which are simple, formulaic and approximate a configuration file, and
-- ContractUtils which provides a set of helper function for use in the verify function, that perform the heavy lifting, particularly around Paths and PathConstraints and are intended to be generic and reuseable for any Smart contract.
+- ContractUtils which provides a set of helper function for use in the verify function that performs the heavy lifting, particularly around Paths and PathConstraints.
+It is intended to be generic and reuseable for multiple Smart contracts.

 ## Testing